XR Medium

 5 rules.
 0 bugs.
 220 lines.
 2 bugs — found only when asked.
 That gap is not a productivity argument.
 It's a correctness argument.

 This is not a criticism of AI capability.
-It's structural.
+It's structural — the same problem that has plagued procedural business logic for decades.
 Procedural code must explicitly handle every change path — quantity changes, product changes, customer reassignment, order deletion, shipment.
 The dependency graph has exponential combinations.
-No AI can enumerate them all.
+No developer enumerates them all.
+No AI can either.
+The bugs are silent, and they ship.
 See the study.

 The Governance Architecture addresses this by delegating dependency management to the rules engine.
 Dependencies are computed at startup, deterministically — automatic invocation, automatic ordering, every path covered.
 Not because a developer remembered to handle it.
 Because the architecture cannot miss it.